 VPN established and RDP client required!

-NOTE: If you are off-campus, you need a VPN connection established for these instructions to work.
+NOTE: If you are off-campus, you need to first connect to SU RDS for these instructions to work.

 Using Sassafras KeyServer to Check Lab Computer Availability and Connect Remotely

 You can see if computers in ITS, Library and VPA computer labs are available for in-person on premise or remote access, and connect remotely to computers using the Sassafras KeyServer web interface in any web browser.
-Remote connections require VPN and an RDP client on your computer.
-See the ITS Remote Access documentation on Answers for more information about VPN and RDP.
+Remote connections require a Microsoft Remote Desktop client on your computer, and you must first connect to SU RDS and then "double-hop" to a computer lab workstation.
+See the ITS Remote Access documentation on Answers for more information SU RDS.

 - Visit Sassafras KeyServer in any web browser at https://its-key-01.ad.syr.edu/ .